Sarıkavak, Çamlıyayla

-Sarıkavak is a village in Çamlıyayla district of Mersin Province, Turkey.
+Sarıkavak is a neighbourhood in the municipality and district of Çamlıyayla, Mersin Province, Turkey.
+As of 2022, its population was 677 (2022).
 It is on the road connecting Çamlıyayla to Tarsus and Mersin.
 Distance to Çamlıyayla is 17 km to Tarsus is 40 km and to Mersin is 69 km.
-The population of the town is 828 as of 2012.
 The popular hiking course and the canyon Kisecik Canyon is to the west of the village.
-Sarıkavak is a typical agricultural village where vegetable and olive are the most important crops.
+Sarıkavak is a typical agricultural village where vegetables and olives are the main crops.
 Some residents also work in cotton fields around Tarsus, Mersin, and Adana.